 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to pantoprazole.
+Do not use this medicine if you have had an allergic reaction to pantoprazole.

 How to Use This Medicine

-Packet, Delayed Release Tablet, Long Acting Tablet
+Packet, Tablet, Delayed Release Tablet, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.